openharmony/docs/en/application-dev/reference/native-apis/_o_h_audio.md

 **Description**

-Obtains the latency mode of an audio stream.
+Obtains the latency mode of an audio capturer.

 **Parameters**